Oct 15

 Agenda

-Allen welcomes delegates to our annual sustainability seminar and will reflect on how hospitality is progressing on its journey to net zero, including how the sector is reacting to a challenging economic environment and an overview of our campaigning to Government.
+Kate welcomes delegates to our annual sustainability seminar and will reflect on how hospitality is progressing on its journey to net zero, including how the sector is reacting to a challenging economic environment and an overview of our campaigning to Government.

 The need to tackle climate change and reach net zero is almost universally accepted, but does everyone agree about how we get there and how consumer behaviour should change?